-2. Stir 1 tbsp. plus 1 tsp. of mixture into mayonnaise.
+2. Stir 1 tablespoon plus 1 teaspoon of mixture into mayonnaise.
 Refrigerate until ready to use.

 4. Let chicken come to room temperature before grilling.
 Wipe away any excess marinade and season with salt.
 Grill chicken over direct medium heat for 8 to 12 minutes, turning and rotating chicken a few times.

 5. Spread butter on cut sides of rolls.
-Grill, cut-side down, for 1 to 2 min., or until well marked.
+Grill, cut-side down, for 1 to 2 minutes, or until well-marked.